Resources for pilot and feasibility studies

 Design: Introduction

-The CONSORT extension for pilot trials can be used for designing and planning a pilot trial, not just reporting.
+The CONSORT extension for pilot and feasibility trials can be used for designing and planning a pilot trial, not just reporting.

-Additional guidance has also been published for reporting of pilot trial protocols.
+Additional guidance has also been published for reporting of pilot trial protocols, and non-randomised studies.

 Design: Example objectives

 The Introduction to pilot and feasibility studies web page gives an overview of why to do pilot and feasibility studies.
 The objectives for feasibility and pilot studies should focus on feasibility and areas of uncertainty about that feasibility in a putative trial of effectiveness or efficacy.
-Here we present some example objectives, though we stress that investigators should base their own objectives on the uncertainties about feasibility in their own studies:
+Here we present some example objectives, though we stress that investigators should base their own objectives on the uncertainties about feasibility to be addressed in their own putative definitive trial:

 • Confirming whether the proposed intervention is needed